venenux/alpine-wiki/documents/alpine-newbie-xfce-desktop.md

 * will provide all the system tools to the devices management for more info of `daru`, check [the daru user explanation](#the-daru-user-explanation) section of this document

-NExt section will cover the suser management and programs support:
+Next section will cover the suser management and programs support:

 #### configuration programs and repositories